 Brenna Kirkpatrick is a senior at the University of Kentucky.
-In the summer of 2019, she will be traveling with a group of college-aged students on a 49-day, 4000+ mile run from San Francisco to New York, raising money and awareness for the Ulman Foundation.
+In the summer of 2019, she will be traveling with a group of college-aged students on a 49-day, 4000+ mile run from San Francisco to Boston, raising money and awareness for the Ulman Foundation.

 What is your connection to the cancer community?

 As an aspiring physician, I understand that cancer will undoubtedly play a role in my career.
 Though neither I nor my immediate family have been directly affected by cancer, I am cognizant of the toll that the disease has taken on numerous close friends.
 To better grasp what my future patients and their families may endure, I have sought to gain exposure to the cancer community from a variety of perspectives: as a researcher, a volunteer, a practitioner.
 While none of my experiences compare to the experiences of members of the cancer community, I am committed to reducing the suffering of all who have been afflicted by illness, including cancer.

 Why are you traveling 4,000 miles this summer with the Ulman Foundation?

 When I first discovered the 4K, I was thrilled by how seamlessly it seemed to combine two of my greatest passions: distance running and community healing.
 In recent years, I have largely considered running to be a personal hobby separate from my medical career aspirations.
 I imagined that I would dedicate my professional life to treating and comforting those affected by illness, never anticipating that running could help me to achieve some of the same outcomes that I hoped to achieve as a physician.
 Becoming a 4K runner will allow me to spend over a month doing one of my favorite activities, running, and to join a team of like-minded young adults who have a strong desire to improve the quality of life for members of the cancer community.